-Infrared panels also make for a more elegant heating solution.
+Infrared heaters also make for a more elegant heating solution.
 They can be glass, mirrored, or printed with a favourite photo for a canvas effect.
 You can get panels that are very thin (2cm or less) and can be hung anywhere.
 All they need is access to power, so no additional piping or lost floor space.

-If you need higher powered infrared heating units over the panels.
+If you need higher-powered infrared heating units over the panels.
 Jigsaw’s higher-powered infrared heaters range from 1500w to 3200w, so they can provide you with the extra heat needed.
 They are perfect for bigger spaces like warehouses.
 These infrared heaters look very similar to the heaters you might see outside in restaurants, but they don’t glow red hot – and are safer because of this.

-In warehouses the infrared heating panels are ideal since they help reduce damp, because the infrared raises the temperature of any surface it hits.
+In warehouses, the infrared heating panels are ideal since they help reduce dampness because the infrared raises the temperature of any surface it hits.
 This can be very useful if the business is offering perishable goods.

 How much do infrared panels cost?

-This means that the energy savings that will arise from infrared heating panels are substantial, using just a 1/3 of the electricity to produce the same level of heating as other methods as it converts 100% of its energy into heat.
+This means that the energy savings that will arise from infrared heating panels are substantial, using just 1/3 of the electricity to produce the same level of heating as other methods as it converts 100% of its energy into heat.
 If your business is considering its heating options, make sure to look at infrared heating. we recommend choosing the right infrared heating company that will maintain the heat best for your property.